 Generally speaking, a Traditional IRA is the best choice if you expect to be in a lower tax bracket during retirement which is the case for most people.
 There are also income limits for Roth IRA’s, so if you’re a high-income earner, you’ll need to go Traditional as well.

-If you have some discretionary income left over after fully funding your retirement accounts you can continue to invest with a Betterment account.
+If you have some discretionary income left over after fully funding your retirement accounts you can continue to invest with an M1 Finance account.

 Make Passive Income With Real Estate Investing